fingerClub/credit-risk-classification/README&Report.md

 Describe the stages of the machine learning process you went through as part of this analysis.
 Briefly touch on any methods you used (e.g., LogisticRegression, or any other algorithms).
 Results

+## accuracy scores and the precision and recall scores

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.